 “Besides… I didn’t come here to talk.”

 "Oh," Levi said, caught a little off balance by her cryptic response, his expression momentarily blank.
 "Right.
 Sorry.
-You've caught me a bit off guard, that's all."
+You've caught me a bit on the hop, that's all."

 Without warning, Jean stood.
 Quick.
 Almost startled by her own presence there.
 She still held the record in her hands.

 “Right.
 I’ll be off then.
-This was stupid.
+This was daft.
 Forget it ever happened, yeah?”

-She turned fast for the door, her cheeks flushed with something between embarrassment and unfamiliar vulnerability she hadn’t expected to show.
-But before she could reach the door, Levi stepped forward with urgency.
+She turned fast for the door, her cheeks flushed with something between embarrassment and an unfamiliar vulnerability she hadn’t expected to show.
+But before she could reach the narrow aisle, Levi stepped forward with urgency.

 “Wait, Jean.”
 His voice was calm but firm, leaving no room for retreat.
 “I never said I wasn’t keen.”

-She froze, her hand hovering over the brass doorknob, her back still turned to him.
+She froze, her back still turned to him.

 "Really?
 Look, I'd understand if you weren't.
 I didn't think this through.
 I just showed up and now—"

 "You said you didn't come here to talk, remember?"
-Levi interrupted gently, his gaze fixed at her.
+Levi interrupted gently.

-Jean opened her mouth to respond, to offer some kind of explanation, but the words seemed to catch in her throat, lost in the sudden, charged atmosphere that had sprung up between them.
+Jean turned to face him, opening her mouth to respond, to offer some kind of explanation, but the words seemed to catch in her throat.
+They were lost in the sudden, charged atmosphere that had sprung up between them.

-Levi stepped closer, his presence filling her vision as she turned to face him.
+Levi stepped closer, his presence filling her vision.

 Then closer still.

-The air was crackling with something quiet yet intense.
+The air crackled with something quiet yet intense.
 A pause so heavy it felt like the whole shop was holding its breath.

 And then he kissed her.